appellation/site/src/content/blog/2025/07/discord-music-presence.md

 This protocol applies bidirectionally.

 Negotating with the client is also not super complicated, and the official RPC docs are actually super useful for this because it works the same way.
-After requesting to authorize, the user is redirected to their Discord app where they can choose to allow the app to access their account.
-The app then goes through the regular OAuth2 flow to exchange the code with a regular access token.
-At this point, we're fully connected to the Discord app and can perform most RPC operations.
 Specifically, we're concerned about the [`SET_ACTIVITY`](https://discord.com/developers/docs/topics/rpc#setactivity) command, which will let our application set the user's activity.
+This command actually doesn't require _any_ authentication, so we're good to go by just immediately connecting to the Discord IPC server.

 ## Connecting to Music